 Damage to health caused by fine dust particles

-The effect of PM10 and PM2.5 on humans has been investigated and proven in countless studies (over 70,000), including studies by the World Health Organisation (WHO) and the US Environmental Protection Agency (EPA).
+The effect of Particulate Matter (PM), PM10 and PM2.5, on humans has been investigated and highlighted in countless studies (over 70,000), including studies conducted by the World Health Organization (WHO) and the US Environmental Protection Agency (EPA).

-Particulate matter triggers stress and inflammation in human cells, which leads to a variety of diseases.
+PM triggers stress and inflammation in human cells, which in turn leads to a variety of diseases.

 Damage to health caused by fine dust particles

-– Cardiovascular diseases (e.g. arteriosclerosis, high blood pressure, blood clotting, cardiac arrhythmia)
+• Cardiovascular diseases, including arteriosclerosis, high blood pressure, blood clotting and cardiac arrhythmia

-– Metabolic diseases (e.g. type 2 diabetes mellitus)
+• Metabolic diseases, including type 2 diabetes mellitus

-– Diseases of the nervous system (e.g. dementia)
+• Diseases of the nervous system, including dementia

 Children are particularly affected.
-This is because they breathe in more air than adults in relation to their physical size.
-The damage caused by particulate matter can affect their entire lives.
+This is because they breathe in more air than adults in relation to their size.
+The damage caused by PM can affect their entire lives.

-Older people and those with damaged airways or chronic illnesses are also at risk from particulate matter.
+Older people and those with damaged airways or chronic illnesses are also at greater risk from PM.

-However, studies by the World Health Organisation (WHO) have shown that all types of particulate matter are harmful to human health, even if the limit values are below the recommended guidelines.
-There is no concentration of particulate matter (based on PM10 and PM2.5) below which a harmful effect can be ruled out.
+Studies by the WHO have shown that all types of PM are harmful to human health, even if the limit values are below the recommended guidelines.
+The truth is that there is no safe limit for PM10 or for PM2.5.

-Air pollution is the greatest environmental threat to human health WHO
+Put simply, air pollution is the greatest environmental threat to human health.

 Datenschutz akzeptieren